lisongxu/CSCE156-Lab-Java-Loop/readme.md

 ### 3. Testing, Submitting, and Grading

-* Test your programs locally on your computer using the provided JUnit test suite(s).
+* Test your programs locally on your computer using the provided JUnit test suites.
 Fix any errors and completely debug your programs.
 * Submit the following files to CodePost:
   * `Natural.java`
   * `ChildCredit.java`
-* Make sure that your pograms pass all the tests on CodePost.
+* Make sure that your programs pass all the tests on CodePost.
 For this lab, as long as your programs pass all the tests on Codepost, you will get full points for the lab.